 The Broadband Forum is a non-profit corporation organized to create guidelines for broadband network system development and deployment.
-This Broadband Forum Technical Report has been approved by members of the Forum.
-This Broadband Forum Technical Report is not binding on the Broadband Forum, any of its members, or any developer or service provider.
-This Broadband Forum Technical Report is subject to change, but only with approval of members of the Forum.
+This Technical Report has been approved by members of the Forum.
+This Technical Report is subject to change.
 This Technical Report is copyrighted by the Broadband Forum, and all rights are reserved.
 Portions of this Technical Report may be copyrighted by Broadband Forum members.